ClouDesire/docusaurus/docs/onboarding.md

 ### General Information

 * _Product Logo_: high-resolution logo with fully transparent background.
 * _Product Name_: your application name.
-It’s the name that will be associated with your product on the marketplace.
+It's the name that will be associated with your product on the marketplace.
 * _Category_ (e.g. CMS, CRM, etc.): this will help customers to understand your product category and will be shown on your product page on the marketplace.
 * _Destination_ (B2B or B2C):  this will help customers to better understand your product and will be shown on your product page on the marketplace.
 * _Tags_ (keyword list): these tags will help customers to quickly understand your product.
 Please, try to add only relevant tags to avoid too many tags on the product page.